CCR: Institutional Principles and Guidelines

 - a social event

-All activities included need to be thoughtfully considered for the learning outcomes that students are achieving by attending them.
-If the identification of learning outcomes is difficult or vague, then the activity is not a good candidate for the CCR.
+All activities included need to be thoughtfully considered for the learning pursuits that students are achieving by attending them.
+If the identification of learning pursuits is difficult or vague, then the activity is not a good candidate for the CCR.

 Every event does not have to be a co-curricular activity.